Shock for fans as Pemberton Music Festival declares bankruptcy

 In an interview with Pique on May 1, Huka Entertainment chairman and chief experience officer A.J.
 Niland spoke of the financial risks associated with the festival.

-When asked if the high U.S. dollar had an impact on the festival, especially as Pemberton is HUKA's only Canadian festival, Niland said:
+When asked if the high U.S. dollar had an impact on the festival, especially as Pemberton is Huka's only Canadian festival, Niland said:

 "It does, indeed, have an impact.
 It always is a concern.
-We try to adjust for it in other ways, but it definitely has an impact on the festival because most artists are paid in U.S. dollars, and that has a big impact on the budget." he said.
+We try to adjust for it in other ways, but it definitely has an impact on the festival because most artists are paid in U.S. dollars, and that has a big impact on the budget.

 "It’s a bit of a guessing game, you know.
 You follow it the best you can, you try to mitigate it as best you can, but the dollar does what it wants to do and we have to live with the consequences."